dant14/Delta-sessions/Week2/Task2/README.md

 ### Functions
 The `delay()` that you just modified is called a function.
 In arduino this is what we call a built-in function.

-You don't see where it comes from you know from other arduino experts what it does (Google).
+You don't see where it comes from in the sketch.
+You just know from other arduino experts what it does (Google).

 > Functions are the main building block for all programming languages.
 An experienced engineer can write clear and simple functions to create complex, easy-to-read programs.